ARM-software/abi-aa/buildattr64/buildattr64.rst

-Attributes that record data about the compatibility of this relocatable object file with other relocatable object files must be recorded in a public "aeabi" prefixed subsection.
+Attributes that record data about the compatibility of this relocatable object file with other relocatable object files must be recorded in a public "aeabi\_" prefixed subsection.

 Attributes meaningful only to the producer must be recorded in a private vendor subsection.

 Formally, there are no constraints on the order or number of vendor subsections.
-A consumer can collect the public ("aeabi" prefixed) attributes in a single pass over the section, then all of its private data in a second pass.
+A consumer can collect the public ("aeabi\_" prefixed) attributes in a single pass over the section, then all of its private data in a second pass.